Apologies, but no results were found.

 Dr. Martin Ginis resides in Kelowna, British Columbia.
 She is an avid runner and traveler.

-Kathleen completed her B.Sc. in Psychology at the University of Toronto, her PhD in Kinesiology at the University of Waterloo, and postdoctoral training at Wake Forest University.
+Dr. Martin Ginis completed a B.Sc. in Psychology at the University of Toronto, her PhD in Kinesiology at the University of Waterloo, and postdoctoral training at Wake Forest University.

 Research Interests & Projects

-My research program focuses on understanding and changing physical activity behaviour.
-I have a particular interest in physical activity among people with spinal cord injury and other types of physical disabilities.
-Although most of my work addresses the psychosocial mechanisms and consequences of physical activity behaviour change, I often collaborate with multi-disciplinary teams to study various health-related outcomes associated with physical activity participation (e.g., weight loss, cardiovascular disease risk, pain).
-I also work closely with numerous community-based organizations on research and knowledge translation projects to advance physical activity and other types of social participation among Canadians with disabilities (www.cdpp.ca).
+Dr. Martin Ginis’s program focuses on understanding and changing physical activity behaviour.
+She has a particular interest in physical activity among people with spinal cord injury and other types of physical disabilities.
+Although most of her work addresses the psychosocial mechanisms and consequences of physical activity behaviour change, she often collaborates with multi-disciplinary teams to study various health-related outcomes associated with physical activity participation (e.g., weight loss, cardiovascular disease risk, pain).
+She also works closely with numerous community-based organizations on research and knowledge translation projects to advance physical activity and other types of social participation among Canadians with disabilities (www.cdpp.ca).

-I have a profound commitment to knowledge translation; specifically, the development and implementation of evidence-based best-practices to improve health and well-being among people with disabilities.
-Examples of best-practices developed by my team, include formulation of the first evidence-based physical activity guidelines for people with spinal cord injury; implementation of a nation-wide service to provide telephone-based physical activity counseling to adults with physical disabilities; and creation of an online physical activity resource centre to serve the international spinal cord injury communities (www.sciactioncanada.ca).
+Dr. Martin Ginis has a profound commitment to knowledge translation; specifically, the development and implementation of evidence-based best-practices to improve health and well-being among people with disabilities.
+Examples of best-practices developed by her team, include formulation of the first evidence-based physical activity guidelines for people with spinal cord injury; implementation of a nation-wide service to provide telephone-based physical activity counseling to adults with physical disabilities; and creation of an online physical activity resource centre to serve the international spinal cord injury communities (www.sciactioncanada.ca).

 Selected Publications & Presentations

-Please click this link for a list of Martin Ginis’s publications:
+Please click this link for a list of Dr. Martin Ginis’s publications: